Error:

 40039TLSOpenSSL TLS Heartbeat Brute Force - Heartbleed

-If a session has the same source and same destination but triggers our child signature, 36417, 120 times in 30 seconds, we call it is a brute force attack.
+If a session has the same source and same destination but triggers our child signature, 36417, 120 times in 30 seconds, we call it a possible a brute force attempt.

 The child signature, 36417, is looking for the heartbeat request in OpenSSL TLS.